 The script and production work in tandem to call attention to disability, in various forms and nuance, rather than to mask it; and they do so with capability as well.
 In what Tim Gunn would call a “‘make it work’ moment,” Agee works some magic to get a costume change done when her co-actor snubs her.
 Schaefer, a Deaf person, speaks all of her parts rather than exclusively signing them.
 Various points of accessibility — from audible descriptions to projected captions, incorporated fully into the work — are given paramount attention.

 The result is something rarely seen: a beautiful production in which access is the point, rather than a sluggish afterthought.
 All three actors are terrific in their roles.
-Director Teresa Thuman (the company’s Artistic Director, and a chief champion of accessibility among Seattle-area theatre artists) and assistant director/ASL director Monique Holt (an actor and theatre-maker featured recently in Harlequin’s Man of La Mancha; see review here) combined for exactly the right directorial choice for this work.
+Director Teresa Thuman (the company’s Artistic Director, and a prominent champion of accessibility among Seattle-area theatre artists) and assistant director/ASL director Monique Holt (an actor and theatre-maker featured recently in Harlequin’s Man of La Mancha; see review here) combined for exactly the right directorial choice for this work.
 The talent was apparent on the deep bench of designers and production members — among them Taya Pyne and Parmida Ziaei (scenic and costume designers), Adrian Fragola Kljucec (sound designer), Jared Norman (projections designer), and Richard Schaefer (lighting designer/technical director).

 Sound’s incisive production of Peeling tackles systemic barriers in a keen script, with humor, anger, and grace.
 It’s a potent follow-up to Citizen: An American Lyric, which the company produced last month (see review here).
 And like with Citizen, the rare, frank discussion of difference, tokenization, and ability make it worthy viewing for “every nonprofit arts administrator and board member in town.”